 Note: We tested the Roomba 650 with the Virtual Walls.
 Results may differ if they aren’t present.

 Now, it’s time to write about the features of Roomba 620 and 650.
 It’s important to know what these robotic vacuums have to offer and if there are some unique features they carry.
-In order to do so, we’ve created a lovely chart that’ll list features of both models.
+To do so, we’ve created a lovely chart that’ll list features of both models.

-As you see from the chart above, there’s a huge difference between Roomba 620 and 650.
-There are several important features Roomba 650 offers us that cannot be found in the 620 model.
+As you see from the chart above, there’s a considerable difference between Roomba 620 and 650.
+There are several essential features Roomba 650 offers us that aren’t present in the 620 model.

 Knowing that Roomba 650 is the most successful robotic vacuum ever released, it’s highly unlikely for a novice smart floor cleaner like the Roomba 620 to outperform it.

 The primary reason why people should prioritise with the Roomba 650 is the scheduling feature it offers.
-It’s something that gives unbelievable comfort and makes everything easier for the owner.
-In addition, Roomba 650 has a wonderful feature called ‘auto docking’ that automates the boring process of manual charging and docking.
+It’s something that gives unbelievable comfort and makes everything more natural for the owner.
+Also, Roomba 650 has a brilliant feature called ‘auto docking’ that automates the boring process of manual charging and docking.

 5. Cleaning Capabilities